luedu1103/nur-test/README.md

 ## Funcion test para nur
 Simple nur-test that doesnt work but can compile to wasm.
-Seems it doesnt work for more than one function.
-Please, work.
-...
 This should work
 Trying docker crate: bollard
 Github checks !!